HarshEvilGeek/Android-Log-Analyzer/README.md

 python androidloganalyzer.py "your file" > output.txt

 (you must have python installed) Please feel free to email me (akhilcherian@gmail.com) with any questions or suggestions

+Currently requires Python 3.3+ , will modify to fix this